codecentric/gatling-jdbc/README.md

 Secondly, open the sbt shell an perform the following steps:
 1. `set pgpSecretRing := file("/home/<user>/.sbt/gpg/secring.asc")` or where ever it is
 2. `release`

+## Executing the intergration tests

+If you have to run Docker on your machine as sudo, then to execute the integration tests, sbt has to be started as sudo, too.
+Only `sudo sbt gatling:test` will then be allowed to start the container of the databases.